JasweenBrar/Simple-Book-Store/README.md

       3. Delete books
       4. Search for books in the inventory.

-## Usage
+## 💠 Usage

-The application if run by using:
+The application is run by using:

 ```sh
 python ebookstore.py